xap/xap/xap-examples/hello-world/README.md

 Launch the `HelloWorld` main (arguments: `-name` myDataGrid `-mode` remote)

 This will connect your  client to your remote data-grid followed by write and read of Message entities.

-*Tip*: The cluster manager includes a web-based UI which is started at http://localhost:8090

 ### output
 ```